enformatik/.github/profile/README.md

 ### 1. 🔬 Science as Art and Craftsmanship
 > *“Science is the art of establishing models… every scientist is both an artist and a master craftsman.”*

-At a time when science was often reduced to data collection and algorithmic processing, this view elevates science to a **creative, interpretive, and artistic endeavor**.
+At a time when science was often reduced to data collection and algorithmic processing, this view elevates science to a **innovative, interpretive, and artistic endeavor**.
 It echoes the traditions of thinkers like Jacob Bronowski and Richard Feynman, who saw science as a deeply human act of imagination.

 This is not the rigid positivism of the 20th century — it’s a **21st-century philosophy of science**, emphasizing modeling, interpretation, and aesthetic intuition.
 And it was articulated in Turkey, where such philosophical depth in STEM education was (and still is) rare.